edwardslab-wustl/TE-detective/README.md

 4. Nadiscover:

-	(No-alignment discovery step).
-This module is an alternative to discovery step.
-This is same as discovery step, but without using BWA aligner for clipped and discordant read alignment to TE reference sequence.
+	(Performes non alignment part of discovery step).
+One of the main tasks of this module is to add poly A/T information into prediction made by discovery step.
+This module performes initial searches as well, but without using BWA aligner for clipped and discordant read alignment to TE reference sequence.
 Instead, a bed file of masked regions is provided as input, and alignment information from input BAM file is used.

 	-bam  : Input indexed bam file (aligned with bwa -mem).
 	-ref  : File of file name of TE reference fasta file (please refer to example data for file format).
 Please provide file name with absolute path.